timray674/website-content/post/svelte/svelte-bindings/index.md

 {selected}
 ```

-The cool thing is that if you generate options dynamically from an array of objects, the selected option is now an object, not a string:
+The cool thing is that if you generate options dynamically from an array of objects, the selected option is now an object not a string:

 ```html
 <script>